McShelby/hugo-theme-relearn/exampleSite/content/cont/frontmatter/_index.en.md

 ## Disable Section Pages

-You may want to structure your pages in a hierachical way but don't want to generate pages for those sections?
+You may want to structure your pages in a hierarchical way but don't want to generate pages for those sections?
 The theme got you covered.

 To stay with the initial example: Suppose you want `level-one` appear in the sidebar but don't want to generate a page for it.
 So the entry in the sidebar should not be clickable but should show an expander.

-For this, open `content/level-one/_index.md` and add the following frontmatter
+For this, open `content/level-one/_index.md` and add the following front matter

 {{< multiconfig fm=true >}}
 collapsibleMenu = true